CircuitSetup/Remote/FUTABA.md

 #### Battery monitoring

 "M" versions of the Control Board (for example "1.6M") feature a Battery Monitor circuit for LiPo batteries.
 Battery monitoring requires a direct connection to the LiPo cells through either the JST PH connector on the bottom of the CB, or the "BATT+" header next to the STOP headers.
-When using a battery with a MH-CD32 booster, the wires can be soldered on in parallel to the wires that lead to the LiPo cells.
+When using a battery with a MH-CD32 booster board, the wires can be soldered on in parallel to the wires that lead to the LiPo cells.
 Watch out for shorts while soldering, you are working with live power!
 (Since GND is common, a wire to the battery's "+" suffices.)

 ![BatMonConnection](img/batmon1.jpg)